bhargabdhungel/CodingRounds/Salesforce/Mock (2023)/bert_and_ernie.md

 ### Explanation 1

-1. in the 1-st move, Ernie has to perform the 1-st action(Modify action) as the string is currently a "special string", [pays 1 rupee] {string becomes 1101)
+1. in the 1-st move, Ernie has to perform the 1-st action(Modify action) as the string is currently a "special string", [pays 1 rupee] (string becomes 1101)

 2. in the 2-nd move, Bert reverses(Upside-Down action) the string. [pays 0 rupee] (string becomes 1011)